Ryan McMahon Preview, Player Props: Rockies vs. Braves

-The Colorado Rockies, including Ryan McMahon (hitting .270 in his past 10 games, with a double, two home runs, six walks and five RBI), take on starting pitcher Charlie Morton and the Atlanta Braves at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies and Ryan McMahon (.342 slugging percentage over his past 10 games, including one homer), take on starting pitcher Darius Vines and the Atlanta Braves at Coors Field, Wednesday at 8:40 PM ET.

 Ryan McMahon Game Info & Props vs. the Braves